Speed Vs. Savings: Deciding Between Groupage and LCL for Time-Sensitive Cargo

 Conclusion

-Sailing through the shipping seas of groupage and LCL is like piloting a ship through foggy waters.
+It’s sailing through the shipping seas of groupage and LCL.
+This is just like piloting a ship through foggy waters.

 Analyze your cargo, weigh the pros and cons, and chart your best course.